ricardomm7/leaflink/docs/sprintC/us024/02.analysis/Readme.md

-# US024 - Postpone an toDoEntry in the Agenda to a future date
+# US024 - Postpone an agendaEntry in the Agenda to a future date.

 ## 2. Analysis